The Importance of "Effective" OIG Compliance Programs

 The Office of Inspector General (OIG) has provided resources to assist healthcare organizations with developing an effective compliance program.
 Two publications of particular interest to healthcare providers are:

-Preventing potentially fraudulent activity is the priority of an effective compliance program, but there is an additional benefit to put a program in place.
+Preventing potentially fraudulent activity is the priority of an effective compliance program, but there is an additional benefit to putting a program in place.
 Based on the US Sentencing Guidelines, there can be up to a 95% reduction of fines if an "effective" program was in place prior to the detected misconduct.

 An "effective" compliance program is scalable.
 There is no one-size-fits-all.
 Compliance should be "woven into the fabric of routine operations."
 This means that compliance is incorporated into daily operations and is demonstrated by all members of the organization from the top down.